-For additional information, see NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations.
+For additional information, see NFPA 96.

 B.4 Newspaper Printing and Rotogravure Presses.

-Newspaper, rotogravure, and similar presses constitute a substantial hazard due to the use of highly flammable solvents in the inks, presence of ink-saturated shredded paper or dust, lubricants, and so forth.
+Newspaper, rotogravure, and similar presses constitute a substantial hazard due to the use of highly flammable solvents in the inks, the presence of ink-saturated shredded paper or dust, lubricants, and so forth.
 In addition to the press units, there can be exhaust ducts, ink-mixing equipment, and associated electrical hazards that require protection.
 Rotogravure presses use more flammable inks than newspaper printing presses and are equipped with heated drying drums or other drying means and constitute a more severe hazard.
 However, the basic protection method for both rotogravure and newspaper presses is the same.